-Iranetta Wright is superintendent of Cincinnati Public Schools (CPS) in Ohio.
+Iranetta Wright is the former superintendent of Cincinnati Public Schools (CPS) in Ohio.
 CPS is the third-largest school system in the state, serving approximately 36,000 students across 65 schools.
 The district has seen a 20 percent increase in student enrollment over the last decade and is the fastest-growing large-city district in Ohio.

 Before CPS, Wright was deputy superintendent of schools for Detroit Public Schools Community District (DPSCD), the largest district in Michigan, with approximately 50,000 students and 7,100 employees.
 There, Wright led turnaround initiatives for the lowest-performing schools and previously oversaw the district’s leadership academies for aspiring principals and assistant principals.